 5. Visit Cartagena’s Gold Museum – The Museo del Oro Zenu

 Colombia and gold museums go hand in hand.
-I mean it was technically, the location of folkloric El Dorado.
-The Museo del Oro in Cartagena is home to a fantastic collection of gold artifacts as well as sterling examples of pottery created by the ingenious Zenu people who inhabited the area prior to the Spanish conquest.
+The Museo del Oro in Cartagena is home to a fantastic collection of gold artefacts as well as sterling examples of pottery created by the ingenious Zenu people who inhabited the area prior to the Spanish conquest.

 I say ingenious because of the advanced drainage systems they used to cultivate their land, something explained in detail at the museum.